Table of contents

 This will create the NSpike_x.x.x directory, a link called NSpike and the various subdirectories.
 0

-Before compiling nspike you will need to install the mpeg encoding library on the computer that you will be using to compile the code (this is normally the master computer).
+If you plan to use video, you will need to install the mpeg encoding library on the computer that you will be using to compile the code (this is normally the master computer).
 The version of this library used for the code is included in the tar archive and is called “libfame-0.9.1.tar.gz”. libfame also exists in rpm form for most linux distributions, so if possible, download the rpm and install it.
 If not, not that the version of libfame provided doesn't compile on 64 bit systems.
 If you have a 32 bit system, you may want to move the libfake-0.9.1.tar.gz file somewhere else to unpack it (/usr/src for example).
-Unpack the archive and compile it (more detail instructions are in the INSTALL file that is extracted into the libfame-0.9.1 directory).
+Unpack the archive and compile it (more detail instructions are in the INSTALL file that is extracted into the libfame-0.9.1 directory). tar xvzf libfame-0.9.1.tar.gz

 cd libfame-0.9.1